on-prem/tinycore-symlinktool/README.md

 # Getting Started

   1. Run `./symlinktool.sh --create sda1` to backup your files to `/mnt/sda1`
-  2. Edit the `/etc/init.d/tc-restore.sh` to replace `/usr/bin/filetool.sh` with `sudo /usr/bin/symlinktool.sh`
+  2. Edit the `/etc/init.d/tc-restore.sh` to replace `/usr/bin/filetool.sh` with `/usr/bin/symlinktool.sh`
   3. Add `symlinktool.sh` to `/usr/bin`

 Of course, you'll need a remastered `core.gz` or `corepure64.gz` which contains the edited `tc-restore.sh` and `symlinktool.sh`